-If you find a rare book at home that you think might be worth something, here’s what to look out for:
+If you find a rare book at home that you think may be worth something, here’s what to look out for:

-The right timing can add even more value to rare copies.
-This year, on the 400th anniversary of the death of Shakespeare, a copy of his First Folio was found in a stately home in Scotland.
+Timing is everything - selling at the right time can add even more value to rare copies.
+For example, on the 400thanniversary of the death of Shakespeare, a copy of his First Folio was found in a stately home in Scotland.
 Only about 230 copies are known to exist – to give an idea of its value, a copy owned by Oxford University sold for £3.5m in 2003.

-The book doesn’t necessarily have to be 400 years old to have value at auction.
-First-edition copies from J.K Rowling’s Harry Potter series, first released in 1997, can be found on online bookseller AbeBooks for prices ranging from £200 to over £50,000.
+However, the book doesn’t necessarily have to be 400 years old to have value at auction.
+A first edition copy from J.K Rowling’s Harry Potter series, first released in 1997, fetched $37,000 on online bookseller AbeBooks.

 Markings from the author